Federal vs private student loan repayment options

 - You can use it for Smart Option Student Loans or any of our graduate loans.

-- You have to apply for a Graduated Repayment Period within a specific time frame—from two months before the end of your separation period to two months after you begin principal and interest payments.
+- You have to apply for a Graduated Repayment Period within a specific time frame—the six billing periods before and the 12 billing periods immediately after you begin principal and interest payments.

 Learn more about the Graduated Repayment Period